 The Bible clearly teaches that the observance of Passover was on the 14th by Jesus.
 Will you obey God or men?

-Jesus was crucified late afternoon on the 14th of Nisan which was a Wednesday.
+Jesus was killed late afternoon on the 14th of Nisan which was a Wednesday.
 Adding three days and three nights gives a resurrection on late Saturday afternoon before sunset.

 A change was made by those who prefer human reasoning to a Sunday observance of Passover apparently because of the desire to be distant from practices of the Jews.
 This first occurred in Rome, but was long resisted by the true Church of God which was apparently headquartered in Asia Minor in the second century (please see the articles History of Early Christianity and Location of the Early Church: Another Look at Ephesus, Smyrna, and Rome).